Amber Heard Rocks Metallic Green Swim Cap To London Premiere Of ‘Aquaman’

-Amber Heard wowed the red carpet during the London Premiere of Aquaman on Monday, Entertainment Tonight reported.
-Heard played homage to her on screen character, Queen of Atlantis, Mera, by wearing a scaly, metallic ensemble that invoked oceanic thoughts ahead of the seafaring film.
+Amber Heard wowed the red carpet during the London premiere of Aquaman on Monday, Entertainment Tonight reported.
+Heard played homage to her on-screen character, Queen of Atlantis, Mera, by wearing a scaly, metallic ensemble that invoked oceanic thoughts ahead of the seafaring film.

 The green and copper frock from Valentino’s Haute Couture collection featured a plunging neckline that flawlessly showed off Heard’s curves and chiseled physique.
-The backless number was cut out on the sides showing off even more skin, and gathered around the back into a long and flowing train, complete with a seaweed green cut out of fabric peeking through.
+The backless number was cut out on the sides showing off even more skin and gathered around the back into a long and flowing train, complete with a seaweed green cut out of fabric peeking through.
 The train followed Heard as she seemingly floated down the red carpet.

 To top the look off, Heard wore a coordinating headpiece that fit snuggly to her head and covered her blond locks completely.
 The swim cap-like headwear was strapped tight under her chin.
 The headgear, perfectly matched to her stunning dress, was made of the same material — covered in lush green and copper tones, and metallic threads.